 So in theory and all things being perfect you would design/implement an UI and you would expect it to work across the entire platform, on all devices, and in a way it does.
 You can stick with using only simple

-QtQuick.Controls elements that look native and scale nicely already; but there is a problem here, the number of elements available is limited, and the designer in you wants to mimic a certain intellectual concept into a visual metaphor that helps the user to “learn” the intended UI, and for that you need to design your special ButtonFoo or SpinSliderMagic etc, etc…
+QtQuick.Controls elements that look native and scale nicely already; but there is a problem here: the number of elements available is limited, and the designer in you wants to mimic a certain intellectual concept into a visual metaphor that helps the user to “learn” the intended UI.
+For that you need to design your special ButtonFoo or SpinSliderMagic etc, etc…

 This is where QML is perfect, it was designed exactly for this, an easy way to declare such custom components that can mimic so much better the intended user interaction paradigm.

 You can think of it like this: you have to paint a landscape and you have to do it with just Lego, there will be a moment when you just need a “triangular” non-existing piece to make the whole thing perfect.
 Because it’s the “triangular” thing that you can share across multiple platforms and unites the entire application across the diverse platforms, or it’s the triangular piece that “just works” for the content/interaction space ratio, whatever the problems you may have, you will need many “triangles”.
 QML allows you to do just that.

 In the desktop world, most screens have, up until recently, rather similar ppi’s (pixels per inch) and the differences were many times mitigated by the distance to the user’s eyes.
 Larger screens had smaller ppi’s but were further away from the user’s eyes.
 This meant that the fundamental metric to design anything was the PIXEL – the smallest almost indivisible element that you could use.
 Because of this fact, fonts that apparently used different metrics were in reality using pixels – the logical value for ppi was hard-coded in the several desktop OSs.
 To avoid that, the font size – widget size ratio would change from screen A to screen B.